|

 work about the house—but abridge them of the time they should employ in

+working out their salvation.
 (5) Masters should be mild and gentle in their behavior

-towards servants.
-"Forbearing threatening."
+towards servants."Forbearing threatening."
 Eph.
 6:9.
 "You shall

 not rule over him with rigor—but shall fear your God."
 Lev 25:43.
 It